Orbit cube

 Project logic

-The rectangle starts as a single Rust vertex array.
-The browser reads those vertices from WebAssembly memory, draws them to canvas, and requests transforms through exported Rust functions.
+The cube starts as a single Rust vertex array made from explicit edge pairs.
+The browser reads those vertices from WebAssembly memory, projects them to canvas, and requests transforms through exported Rust functions.

 JavaScript calls exported functions for reset, rotation, vertex count, and memory pointers.
 It never duplicates the transform formulas.

-The canvas maps world coordinates to pixels, marks the original top edge, and prints the current vertex buffer for inspection.
+The canvas projects 3D world coordinates to pixels, marks the original top edge, and prints the current vertex buffer for inspection.

 Implementation